ShubhJoshi-557/YSummarize/README.md

 # YSummarize

-A chrome extension that summarizes a youtube video's transcript in a couple of lines
+A chrome extension that summarizes a youtube video's transcript in a couple of lines.

 # Local Setup